Keyboard shortcuts

 Grammar Engine

 The grammar engine implements a CFDG-inspired recursive expansion system that generates unique 3D scenes from card topology features.
-It lives in gaius.viz.grammar and produces a flat list of positioned shapes that the LuxCore renderer assembles into scenes.
+It lives in gaius.viz.grammar and produces a flat list of positioned shapes that the LuxCore renderer assembles into spectral glass scenes.

 Design Principles